argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 ## -v a=10, "var2='A,B'", c=20, HOME=/home/zzz
 ##PBS -V exports all the environment variables in your environnment to the compute node

-# While not PBS, the following modules are required for correct functionality on ALCF systems
-module load cray-pals
-module load cray-libpals

 # The rest is an example of how an MPI job might be set up
 echo Working directory is $PBS_O_WORKDIR